How To Make Deviled Eggs

 Pipe the filling into the egg whites.
 Pipe the filling into the cup of each egg white, filling the cups so that the filling mounds a little over the top.
 Squeeze the bag from the top to force the filling downward.
 Alternatively, scoop the filling into the egg whites with a spoon.

-Leftover Deviled Eggs: Leftover deviled eggs can be kept refrigerated for several days, but may not look as pretty.
+Storage: Leftover deviled eggs can be kept refrigerated for several days, but may not look as pretty.

-Mix any of the following into your filling before piping: crumbled bacon, crumbled blue cheese, chopped nuts, minced fresh herbs (especially dill!), canned salmon or trout, spices (like curry powder, chili powder, or Chinese 5-spice), capers.
+Customized deviled eggs: Mix any of the following into your filling before piping: crumbled bacon, crumbled blue cheese, chopped nuts, minced fresh herbs (especially dill!), canned salmon or trout, spices (like curry powder, chili powder, or Chinese 5-spice), capers.